postsharp/Metalama.Documentation/conceptual/Aspects/debugging-aspects.md

 To debug compile-time logic:

-1. Inject breakpoints directly in your source code:
+1. Inject breakpoints straight into your source code:

     - In a build-time method such as `BuildAspect`, call <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
     - In a template method, call <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.